 Ask what to see on a Taiwan visit and – even if you’re only in Taipei for a day – night markets will always be on the list.
 Night markets are abundant throughout Taiwan.
-There are dozens of them in Taipei alone and Shilin Night Market is the best known and largest of them all.
+There are dozens of them in Taipei alone and Shilin Night Market, Taiwan is the best known and largest of them all.

-Not only that, it was a whole lot of fun.
+Besides, we had a whole lot of fun.

 How Shilin Night Market began

-Night markets always began the same way: A small group of vendors would set up near the entrance to a temple or university so they could sell their goods and snacks to hungry students and worshippers.
+Night markets always began the same way: A small group of vendors would set up near the entrance to a temple or university because they could sell their goods and snacks to hungry students and worshippers.
 That was pretty smart, if you ask me.

 My, how things have changed.
 Now, hundreds of vendors fill the roads while locals hang out in the evening as they eat, browse and look for great bargains.
 Shilin Night Market has morphed into an assortment of stalls, each hawking things like street food snacks and drinks, clothing, and consumer goods.
 Sprinkled here and there between the vendors’ stalls are kiddie favorites: game booths.

-The Chinese love games so much, they have even turned grilled prawns into a game.
+Those Chinese love games so much, they have even turned grilled prawns into a game.
 Look out for the enclosure with a bunch of people crowding around a tank full of live prawns.

 Customers pay for the privilege of doing all the work.
 Using a simple wooden stick with a small hook attached to a piece of thread, the assignment is to catch their meal.
 If they weren’t hungry before they sat down, they probably would be by the time they finally caught their dinner.

-Shopping at Shilin Night Market
+What to buy in Shilin Night Market

 In a nutshell, Shilin Night Market is broken into two different sections: